-The purpose of this document is to outline the quality management system (QMS) framework for UL professional service units.
-The QMS is loosely based on the ISO seven principles of quality management.
-Collectively, these principles provide the framework that defines the scope and ethos of the QMS, which is then operationalised in practice by each unit through the unit's policies, documents and processes (see Quality Management Systems).
+The purpose of this document is to describe the quality management system (QMS) framework for UL support units.
+The QMS is based on the ISO seven principles of quality management.
+Collectively, these principles provide the framework that defines the scope and ethos of the QMS, which is then operationalised in practice by each unit through the unit's policies, documents and processes (see section 2.2.2 of Quality Review Process for Support Units Guidelines and QMS Framework).

-This document begins with a brief overview of a QMS, identifying its key components, aims and objectives and practical implementation strategy.
-Each of the seven principles of quality management is then outlined individually in the pages that follow.
-For each principle, a brief statement that outlines the rationale behind the principle is given.
+This document begins with a brief overview of a QMS: key components, benefits and practical implementation strategy.
+Each of the seven principles of quality management is then outlined individually on the pages to follow.
+A brief statement that outlines the rationale behind each principle is given.
 Evaluation criteria, which can be used by the quality review group (QRG) to assess the unit's conformance to the principle, are specified.
 Finally, questions for self-evaluation are provided, which can be used by the unit and auditors when making an in-house assessment of the status of the QMS and when preparing for a quality review.